 In the mountains of Scotland's west coast and on the Hebrides islands, the ancestors of the MacBrouolm family were born.
 Their name comes from the Gaelic name Maca'Bhriuthainn, which literally means the son of a judge.

 The surname MacBrouolm was first found in on the Isle of Islay.
 Later, Andro McBrome, the burgess of Kirkcudbright, was charged with intromitting with pirates, 1576.
 Joannes McBromius appears in 1655 with his name in Latin form and Margaret McKbroome in the parish of Stonykirk, 1684.

 Early History of the MacBrouolm family

-Another 191 words (14 lines of text) covering the years 168 and 1685 are included under the topic Early MacBrouolm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacBrouolm research.
+Another 106 words (8 lines of text) covering the years 168 and 1685 are included under the topic Early MacBrouolm History in all our PDF Extended History products and printed products wherever possible.

 MacBrouolm Spelling Variations

 Spelling variations are a very common occurrence in records of early Scottish names.
 They result from the repeated and inaccurate translations that many names went through in the course of various English occupations of Scotland.
 MacBrouolm has been spelled MacBroom, MacBrayne and others.

 Early Notables of the MacBrouolm family (pre 1700)